 - Elevate the head of your bed if you regularly experience heartburn at night or while trying to sleep.
 If that's not possible, insert a wedge between your mattress and box spring to elevate your body from the waist up.
 Raising your head with additional pillows usually isn't effective.

-- Avoid smoking.
-Smoking decreases the lower esophageal sphincter's ability to function properly.
+- Avoid smoking and alcohol.
+Both smoking and drinking alcohol decrease the lower esophageal sphincter's ability to function properly.

 Preparing for your appointment

 You may be referred to a doctor who specializes in disorders of the digestive system (gastroenterologist).

 - Be aware of any pre-appointment restrictions, such as not eating solid food on the day before your appointment.

 - Write down your symptoms, including any that may seem unrelated to the reason why you scheduled the appointment.

 - Make a list of all your medications, vitamins and supplements.